+Capital Requirements as of and Prior to December 31, 2014.
 The minimum guideline for the ratio of total capital to risk-weighted assets, and classification as adequately capitalized, is 8%.
 A bank that fails to meet the required minimum guidelines is classified as undercapitalized and is subject to operating and managerial restrictions.
 A bank that maintains a ratio of total capital to risk-weighted assets of 10% or more is classified as well capitalized.
+As of December 31, 2014, the Bank was "well capitalized."

 Total capital consists of two components, Tier 1 Capital and Tier 2 Capital.
 Tier 1 Capital generally consists of common shareholders' equity, noncontrolling interests in the equity accounts of consolidated subsidiaries, qualifying noncumulative perpetual preferred stock, and a limited amount of qualifying trust preferred securities and qualifying cumulative perpetual preferred stock, less goodwill and other specified intangible assets.
 Tier 1 Capital must equal at least 4% of risk-weighted assets.
 Tier 2 Capital generally includes, among other things, perpetual preferred stock, qualifying mandatory convertible debt securities, qualifying subordinated debt, trust preferred securities not meeting the Tier 1 definition, and a limited amount of loan loss reserves.
 The total amount of Tier 2 Capital is limited to 100% of Tier 1 Capital.
-At December 31, 2013, the Company's ratio of total capital to risk-weighted assets was 19% and our ratio of Tier 1 Capital to risk-weighted assets was 18%.
+At December 31, 2014, the Company's ratio of total capital to risk-weighted assets was 19% and our ratio of Tier 1 Capital to risk-weighted assets was 19%.

 In addition, the Federal Reserve has established minimum leverage ratio guidelines for bank holding companies.
 These guidelines provide for a minimum ratio of Tier 1 Capital to average assets, less goodwill and other specified intangible assets, of 3% for bank holding companies that meet specified criteria, including having the highest regulatory rating and implementing the Federal Reserve's risk-based capital measure for market risk.
 All other bank holding companies generally are required to maintain a leverage ratio of at least 4%.
-At December 31, 2013, the Company's leverage ratio was 11%.
+At December 31, 2014, the Company's leverage ratio was 11%.
 The guidelines also provide that bank holding companies experiencing internal growth or making acquisitions will be expected to maintain strong capital positions substantially above the minimum supervisory levels without reliance on intangible assets.
 The Federal Reserve considers the leverage ratio and other indicators of capital strength in evaluating proposals for expansion or new activities.